nsunami/dmp-helper/README.md

 1. Get a browser extension to run Userscript (e.g., Violentmonkey)
 2. Load the `dmp-helper.user.js` file

+## How to use

+1. Go to DMP Online
+2. Open an DMP
+3. Go to the "Write Plan" tab

 ## Features

 - Auto-expanding all the sections under the "Write Plan" tab